w3c/window-management/EXPLAINER.md

 pass `undefined` for the same result.
 Passing `null` for this optional member is not supported and will yield a TypeError, as is typical of modern web APIs.

-## Support requests to place web app windows on any screen
+## Support requests to place web app windows on a specific screen

 Web applications also have compelling use cases for placing non-fullscreen content windows on screens other than the current screen.
-For example, a media editing application may wish to place companion windows on a secondary screen, when the main editing window is maximized on the primary screen.
+For example, a media editing application may wish to place companion windows on a speparate screen, when the main editing window is maximized on a particular screen.
 The app may determine an initial multi-screen placement based on available screen info and application settings, or it may be restoring a user's saved window arrangement.

-Existing [`Window`][2] placement APIs have varied histories and awkward shapes, but generally offer a sufficient surface for cross-screen window placement:
+Existing `Window` placement APIs have varied histories and awkward shapes, but generally offer a sufficient surface for cross-screen window placement:
 * [`open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)
   accepts `left`, `top`, `width`, and `height` in the [features](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Window_features)